Glazinski/ts-tcp-client/README.md

-Typescript Electron App for sending random JSON object, created with data from JSONplaceholder via sockets to TCP server
+Typescript Electron TCP Client for sending random JSON object(created with data from JSONplaceholder) via sockets to TCP server